-Back to OTHER RELATED LINKS
+Back to OTHER WATER-RELATED LINKS

-Conventional treatment of drinking water supplies as is common in New Zealand is not economically feasible for rural populations in developing countries.
-The ground is usually an excellent filter for removing bacterial contamination so springs are an ideal source of water supply.
+Conventional treatment of drinking water is not economically feasible for rural populations in developing countries.
+But the ground is usually an excellent filter for removing bacterial contamination, so springs bubbling up to the surface are an ideal source of water supply.
 However springs can be easily contaminated by surface water and are often in boggy areas with difficult access.

-The first step to protecting a spring is to clean up the whole site by digging drainage trenches.
+The first step in protecting a spring is to clean up the whole site by digging drainage trenches.
 Because the site will probably be boggy, a hardcore working layer is placed first.
 Over this there is an impervious clay layer.
 Spring water is collected and channeled through a gravel layer to the discharge pipe in the concrete wall.
 The pipe is located at a convenient height to enable villagers to fill their containers.

 The improvement for villagers collecting their water is enormous.
-Before a spring is protected, villagers usually have had to cope with of a muddy hole with steep slippery banks, where filling of containers is extremely difficult.
-You can imagine the difficulties of lifting, and the risk of slipping with a 20 kg container of water out of such a location!
+Before a spring is protected, villagers usually have to cope with a muddy hole with steep slippery banks where filling of containers is extremely difficult.
+You can imagine the difficulties of lifting, and the risk of slipping with a 20-kg container of water out of such a location!

 Unimproved springs are often shallow ponds or a stretch of soggy ground.
-These are sources of contamination in which mosquitoes can breed - malaria is a real problem throughout Uganda!
+These are sources of contamination in which mosquitoes can breed.
+Malaria is a real problem throughout Uganda!